amitamisra/Summary_Dialogs/README.md

 hoewever after summaries used nltk wordtokenize as s1 s2 splitting

-use stanford parser for praragraoh to sentences.
+use stanford parser for praragraph to sentences.